St. Jude Family of Websites

 Description

 Chimeric antigen receptor (CAR) technologies have been successfully implemented in the clinic for the treatment of hematological malignancies.
 However, solid tumors remain resilient to CAR-based cell therapeutics.
 Researchers at St. Jude sought to improve the ability of CARs to activate immune cells by adding a scaffolding protein binding site, specifically a PDZ binding motif, to the C-terminus of the CAR.
-Thus, our invention consists of a novel CAR design that contains a PDZ binding motif.
+Thus, our invention consists of a CAR design that contains a novel PDZ binding motif to enhance cell therapies.

-Current CAR designs create a disordered and inefficient immune synapse formation which can lead to cellular exhaustion and therapeutic failure from antigen loss on target cells.
+Current CAR designs create a disordered and inefficient immune synapse which can lead to cellular exhaustion and therapeutic failure from antigen loss on target cells.
 This novel design allows for multifactorial problems to be solved with the anchoring of the CAR to the internal scaffolding proteins inside the effector cell.
-This PDZ binding motif constitutes a novel domain for CAR therapeutics, the anchor domain.
-This domain can be incorporated into current clinical CAR designs to enhance their efficacy and be readily translated into therapeutic use.
+This PDZ binding motif constitutes a novel domain for CAR therapeutics.
+This anchoring domain can be incorporated into current clinical CAR designs to enhance their efficacy and be readily translated for therapeutic use.

 Keywords

-Immunotherapy, chimeric antigen receptor (CAR), scaffolding protein binding, PDZ binding motif, CAR C-terminus, NK cells, ab T cells, γδ T cells, or iNKT cells, solid tumor, synapse
+Immunotherapy, chimeric antigen receptor (CAR), scaffolding protein binding, PDZ binding motif, CAR, C-terminus, B cells, macrophages, IPSC, HSC, cord blood, NK cells, ab T cells, γδ T cells, or iNKT cells, solid tumor, leukemias, autoimmune disorders, Systemic Lupus Erythematosus (SLE), immune synapse

 Granted patents or published applications